 Although bats may seem like an unusual curatorial theme, they are an auspicious symbol in Chinese culture and have been since the early Ming Dynasty.
 The bat motif is used regularly in Chinese art to convey blessings to people as the Chinese characters for ‘bat’ and ‘blessing’ share the same sound.
 Multiple bats; multiple blessings.
 Five bats, for instance, are put together to represent the ‘Five Blessings’ held dear to Chinese people: longevity, wealth, health, a virtuous life, and a natural death.

 Bats can also be used to create more complex meanings when combined with other motifs.
 Bats, Magu (a Daoist goddess), deer and cranes can all join together to bring blessings, fortune and longevity (as above).
 When a red bat is set among rainbow-hued clouds, the intention is to bring especially good luck and we all know, the Chinese love their luck!

 There are hidden meanings everywhere within these objects.
-The trick for an archaeologist, like myself, is that they are sometimes very, very difficult to see.
+The trick is that they are sometimes very, very difficult to see!
 This is challenging enough in a museum context (as below), but almost impossible whilst excavating underwater!!

-Co-organized by Asia Society Hong Kong Center and the Art Museum, Institute of Chinese Studies, The Chinese University of Hong Kong, Bat Cave: Treasures of the Day and Creatures of the Night is on until 3 January 2016 at the Chantal Miller Gallery, Asia Society Hong Kong Centre, 9 Justice Drive, Admiralty, Hong Kong.
+Bat Cave was co-organised by Asia Society Hong Kong Center and the Art Museum, Institute of Chinese Studies, The Chinese University of Hong Kong, Bat Cave: Treasures of the Day and Creatures of the Night and held at the Chantal Miller Gallery, Asia Society Hong Kong Centre, 9 Justice Drive, Admiralty, Hong Kong.